aptos-labs/aptos-core/developer-docs-site/docs/guides/get-test-funds.md

 ## Import the account into the CLI

-Here we will add the account to your [wallet](https://github.com/aptos-foundation/ecosystem-projects#wallets).
-We use the [Petra Wallet](./install-petra-wallet.md) Chrome extension here:
+Here we will add the account to your wallet:

 1. Read `.aptos/config.yaml` to see and copy the `default` private key.
 3. Open the wallet and select the [Testnet network](https://petra.app/docs/use) in the wallet via *Petra settings > Network > Testnet*.